1.Characteristics and Properties of Sodium Hydrosulfide

 Chemical Properties

 Sodium hydrosulfide is a strong base that is highly soluble in water and rapidly hydrolyzes to produce hydrogen sulfide gas (H₂S).
 It can react with many metal ions to form corresponding sulfide precipitates or solutions.
-Sodium hydrosulfide can also undergo substitution reactions with certain organic compounds, such as electrophilic substitution, acyl chloride amidation, and reduction reactions with saturated carbonyl compounds.
+Sodium hydrosulfide can also undergo substitution reactions with certain organic compounds, such as electrophilic substitution, acyl chloride amidation, and reduction reactions with saturated Carbonyl compounds.
 Additionally, Sodium Hydrosulfide can be oxidized by oxidizing agents to form sodium sulfate.

 Physical Properties